How Long Would You Live?

 There’s also the matter of the people who want to live forever…

-According to the conversation, there’s broad consensus that with each passing year, the people must go to more extreme lengths to feel alive, to feel passion, to have a reason and a purpose.
-When I see the pair drive off into the sunset in the final scene, I assume they eventually end up at the Quagmire.
-And they’re equally doomed to stop going to The Quagmire.
+According to the conversation, there’s broad consensus that with each passing year, human brains must go to more extreme lengths to consider something novel, to feel alive and passionate, to have a reason and a purpose.
+When I see the pair of lovers drive off into the sunset in the final scene, I adopt the same conclusions as the Black Mirror writers: the lovers will eventually end up at The Quagmire, along with most or all of San Junipero’s residents.

 One could argue that fizzling out, getting depressed, and eventually committing suicide is a small price to pay for immortality.
 I’m not so sure.
 Our biology simultaneously compels us toward self‑preservation just as strongly as it demands purpose.

-The suicide quagmire might drag on for quite some time…
+The suicide quagmire might drag on for quite some time, but not forever…